ooqeDev/idk/README.md

 <h1 align="center">BadPiCo</h1>

 <div align="center">
-  <strong>A USB HID keystroke injector for the Raspberry Pi Pico.
-Plug it in and it types a stored payload automatically.
-Edit the payload over USB without reflashing.</strong>
+  <strong>A BadUSB for the Raspberry Pi Pico.
+Coded as a firmware using C for pure efficiency and a lot faster compared to traditional Pico Duckies</strong>
 </div>

 # Getting started